RazYahkovnia/GitMaster/documentation/MCP.md

 In VS Code/Cursor:

+1. Run `GitMaster: Setup MCP in Cursor (GitMaster)` (recommended)
+2. Paste the config into your Cursor `mcp.json`
+3. Restart Cursor / reload MCP servers

+Or, if you prefer doing it manually:

 1. Run `GitMaster: Copy Cursor MCP Config (GitMaster)`
 2. Paste the snippet into your Cursor `mcp.json`
 3. Restart Cursor / reload MCP servers